Wimplende2000/CS356PrototypeCOPY/Notes_For_Group.md

   Home view
   Separate the FAQ into a separate page, access by the menu bar Compress the information on the card - keep all the information you can filter by
-      get rid of grading policy.
+      - Get rid of grading policy.
 Specific section information should go in the section sidebar

   Filters: Do we want to do a dropdown of checkboxes We can have a dropdown of colleges and then it will have checkboxes for departments